CASE STUDIESCreating a transformative learning experience for job seekers with disabilities

 - Culturally sensitive and incorporates Inuit Societal Values

 Our proven ability to take complex materials and present them in an accessible, engaging way was exactly what this project needed.
 After conducting discovery sessions, our team planned and developed an online training program that included:

-- Four modules consisting of easily digestible “microlearning” topics including program content, examples, reflection activities, practice opportunities, and self-assessment where appropriate
+- Four modules of easily digestible “microlearning” topics including program content, examples, reflection activities, practice opportunities, and self-assessment, where appropriate

 - Engaging visuals, including interactive exercises and a roadmap showing learner progress